techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 - Take advantage of opportunities for networking, meditation and brainstorming
 - Start reading the free book Eloquent JavaScript.
 Chapter 1: http://eloquentjavascript.net/01_values.html and if you like it, go on to Chapter 2: http://eloquentjavascript.net/02_program_structure.html and do the practice problems at the end of that chapter!

-## Thoughts to share
+## Thoughts to share:
 - Regarding coding...consistency is the key.
+Never surrender!
 - Coding projects require planning, collaboration and ownership of deliverables - The approach of our coding group!
 Learn Teach Code...